surge-synthesizer/surge/doc/Surge Architecture.md

 Third-party libraries are copied or submoduled into `libs`.
 All of the Surge C++ source code is in the `src` directory.

 `src/common` contains the complete engine code of Surge, all the DSP and voice handling logic, and so on.
-`src\gui` contains the user interface code, along with custom UI widget classes, various helpers, etc.
+`src/surge-xt/gui` contains the user interface code, along with custom UI widget classes, various helpers, etc.

-Each of the plugin flavors is handled by JUCE plugin wrappers, which can be found in `src/surge_synth_juce`.
+Each of the plugin flavors is handled by JUCE plugin wrappers, which can be found in `src/surge-xt/plugin_type_extensions`.
-Additionally, we also have a headless flavor in `src/headless`.
+Additionally, we also have a headless flavor in `src/surge-testrunner`.

 # SurgeStorage, Parameter and SurgeSynthesizer